pablgonz/travis-ci-latex-pdf/README.md

 Want this?
 Instructions [below](#texlive-docker).

-## 4. TeX Live with pdflatex
+## 4. TeX Live with pdflatex/lualatex/latexmk/xelatex/texliveonfly/etc

 Thanks to [Joseph Wright](https://tex.stackexchange.com/users/73/joseph-wright) who pointed out that they use something based on this setup for LaTeX3 development.

 #### Pro:
-* Uses pdflatex to compile, this can be a requirement for some cases like the `minted` package.
+* Uses any compiler you want, this can be useful for example if you need pdflatex for some cases like the `minted` package.
 * Fast, because of caching
 * Almost all required packages are downloaded automatically
 * Tested to work with the `minted` package

 #### Con:
-* You need to specify by hand how much times to compile to make sure references, indices and bibtex references work.
 * You need to copy extra build files to each repository, besides the `.travis.yml`.

 Build time example file: 1-2 minutes